Southern Water: 2021

 In 2020, Southern Water pleaded guilty to 51 offences related to polluting the water on the coasts of Kent and Sussex with untreated sewage between 1 January 2010 and 31 December 2015.
 It was described as "the worst case brought by the Environment Agency in its history."
 Over the period, the company made 8,400 illegal discharges of raw sewage into coastal waters.
 It also allowed storm tanks to be kept full and turn septic, instead of putting their contents through the required treatment process.
 In one plant alone, 746m litres were released into Southampton Water.
 Southern Water failed to report its illegal discharges to the regulator, but as the quality of shellfish on the Kent coast failed to meet quality standards due to the high levels of faecal contamination the Environment Agency began to investigate.
 The company was fined £90m for deliberately discharging billions of litres of raw sewage into the sea and the judge stated that the offences had been committed deliberately by Southern Water's directors.

+Payment of the £90 million fine

+Southern Water said that customers would not have to pay for the £90 million fine.